 Step 3.
 The output of step 2 is presented to the Rx1’s AMI_Init function and the Rx1’s AMI_Init function is executed.

+Step 4a.
+Redriver: The simulation platform obtains the impulse response of the downstream analog channel, which represents the combined impulse response of Tx2’s analog model, physical channel 2, and Rx2’s analog model and convolves it with the Impulse Response output of Step 3.

-Step 4.
-The simulation platform obtains the impulse response of the downstream analog channel, which represents the combined impulse response of Tx2’s analog model, physical channel 2, and Rx2’s analog model.
+Step 4b.
+Retimer: The simulation platform obtains the impulse response of the downstream analog channel, which represents the combined impulse response of Tx2’s analog model, physical channel 2, and Rx2’s analog model.

 Step 5.
 The output of step 4 is presented to Tx2’s AMI_Init function and Tx2’s AMI_Init function is executed.